mtayeb89/Active-Directory-Management-Tool/README.md

 ## Prerequisites
 - Python 3.6 or higher.
 - An Active Directory server to connect to.
-- Administrator credentials for the AD server
+- Administrator credentials for the AD server.

 ## Installation
 1. Clone this repository or download the script: